There are no well-trodden paths when it comes to a knit diaper cover pattern. Any technique is possible to create the right shape and cover.

-The writer for www.thinking-about-cloth-diapers.com has written a comprehensive article on different types of diaper covers and has a section on wool diaper cover also known as wool soakers.
-The benefits of a wool diaper cover are absorbency, breathable and anti-bacterial.
+The author of www.thinking-about-cloth-diapers.com wrote a comprehensive article on different types of diaper covers.
+There is a section on wool diaper covers also known as wool soakers.
+The benefits of a wool diaper cover are absorbency, breathability and anti-bacterial.
 It is not only good for winter but summer as well because it helps regulate body temperature.

-The list below contain diapers knitted in various different ways.
+The compilation below contain diapers knitted in various different ways.

 1. Marianna’s Hideaway Nappy Cover

 Knitted flat in one piece from the back-ribbed band to the front-ribbed band.
 The 4 buttons are sewn onto the front band to correspond with the buttonholes at the back.
 No seaming is required.

 The pattern is free on Marianna’s website.
 There is no printable version but you should be able to copy and paste it into a word document.
 She has more patterns for babies on her website.
 Check them out.

 Marianna provides knitting instructions for a practical and pretty diaper cover.
 It uses 4 buttons to secure the diaper cover.
 There are 5 sizes from pre-mature to babies from 0 to 3 months old.
 It is not a professional pattern, just a generous lady sharing her patterns.